Best of 2020: The trends and events that defined the year for game devs

 But the Mixer closure highlights some rough edges around the company's overall strategy.
 Its elimination came as a sudden surprise to employees and streamers alike, leaving an unusually foul mark on what's been an overall good year for Microsoft.

-Accessibility Advancements Accelerates
+Accessibility Advancements Accelerate

 The forward march of accessibility technology in video games continues.
 This year developers took up the banner of making their games more accommodating to players' unique needs, and the results were downright incredible.